hcsama/MCAdmin/README.md

 - Send message to all players
 - Show simple list of players on server
 - Set some of the gamerules
+- Manage whitelist (only legitimate players)

+**MCAdmin has been tested with a plain vanilla server.
+Some features will not work with Bedrock servers.**

 ---
 ## Step 1: Prepare your Minecraft server
 MCAdmin uses the [RCON](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol) feature of the server.
 You don't really need to worry about understanding the protocol or the commands.